Laminations with transverse measures in ordered abelian semigroups: Appendix: probability measures.

 Any finite depth $\PB$-measure $\nu$ is equivalent by level shift to a measure $\mu$ satisfying $-d\le \level(\nu(E))\le 0$ such that there exist measurable sets $A$ and $B$ such that $\level(\nu(A))=-d$ and $\level(\nu(B))=0$.
-Using level alignment, we can further modify the measure (while possibly decreasing $d$) such that for each $j$ satisfying $-d\le j\le 0$ there exists $C$ such that $\level(\nu(C))=j$.
+Using level omission, we can further modify the measure (while possibly decreasing $d$) such that for each $j$ satisfying $-d\le j\le 0$ there exists $C$ such that $\level(\nu(C))=j$.
 When all of these conditions are satisfied, we say $\nu$ is {\it standard}.
 We also say that the measure has {\it total depth} $d$.

-For a standard probability $\PB$-measure, we say the probability $\nu(E)$ has {\it depth $j$} if $\level(\nu(E))=-j$. \end{defn}
+For a standard probability $\PB$-measure, we say the probability $\nu(E)$ has {\it depth $j$} if \\ $\level(\nu(E))=-j$. \end{defn}

 Using the depth terminology, we can now explain probabilities of black swan events.
-If $\nu(E)$ has depth 0, we can imagine that $\residue(\nu(E))$ represents the traditional probability.
+If $\nu(E)$ has depth 0, we can imagine that $\residue(\nu(E))$ represents ordinary probability.
 If $\nu(E)$ has greater depth, it has traditional probability 0, but it has a ``higher depth" non-zero probability.
-In this way, we assign probabilities to black swan events whose traditional probability is 0.
+In this way, we assign probabilities to black swan events whose ordinary probability is 0.
 Greater depths correspond to higher ``orders of improbability."